Many of the February Sydney events are associated with the Chinese New Year.

 Parades and dragons are everywhere and delight passers-by or shoppers.

-The shows run for several weekends from 2nd of February to 17th of March 2018.
+The shows run for several weeks from 1st of February to 9th of March 2019.

 Take a picnic blanket, grab some snacks and drinks and head to the open air performance at Taronga Zoo to listen to great music and enjoy your weekend.